gomorpheus/morpheus-docs/operations/guidance.rst

 Overview
 --------

 The `Operations -> Guidance` section show recommendations for Resource and Costs Utilization optimization.
-By analyzing the CPU, RAM, and Storage activity of Instances and Hosts, {morpheus} can recommend actions for Sizing and Power State.
+By analyzing the CPU, RAM, and Storage activity of Instances and Hosts, |morpheus| can recommend actions for Sizing and Power State.

 Configuration
 -------------